artilleryio/artillery/README.md

 **NOTE**: Only JSON is supported at the moment.
 Support for XML and arbitrary regexps is in the works.

+## Cookies

+Cookies are remembered and re-used by individual virtual users.
+Custom cookies can be specified with `cookie` attribute in individual requests.

 ## TLS/SSL

 By default, Minigun will reject self-signed certificates.
 You can disable this